bkee9/bkee9/README.md

 Bookings are always done one week to the maint event.
 Follow us @ instagram @GREATARTPHOGRAPHY & NancieMweshPixels.
 Find us on Facebook @ NancieMweshPixels
-Thankyou for your continued support. file:///home/moringa/Documents/IMG_20210717_170601.jpg
+Thank you for your continued support. file:///home/moringa/Documents/IMG_20210717_170601.jpg